TamirBanay/my-personalSite/README.md

 To run this project locally:

 1. Clone the repository to your local machine.
+2. cd to my-personalSite
-2. run npm install
+3. run npm install
-3. cd to my-personal-website
+4. cd to my-personal-website
-4. run npm start
+5. run npm start

 ## Contact